-7.8.7 WW-7 - Upgrade WWTP to 1,300 m3/d
+7.8.7 WW-7 - Upgrade WWTP to 1,300 m/d

 Nitrogen removal upgrade the wastewater treatment facility to achieve a capacity of 1,300 m3/d, as outlined in the Environmental Study Report dated November 2017.
 The Township should immediately proceed to complete an Addendum to the Class EA Study to change the Recommended Design for the Upgrades and should undertake the upgrades as soon as possible.
+An amendment to the existing ECA for wastewater treatment and disposal system will be required to facilitate the proposed upgrades.
+A pre-submission consultation with the MECP district and regional staff will be conducted to determine whether a ground or surface water impact assessment is required.

-7.8.8 WW-8 - Future WWTP Upgrade to 2,200 m3/d
+7.8.8 WW-8 - Future WWTP Upgrade to 2,300 m/d